 PANIC: Missing emulator engine program for 'x86' CPU.

 Update – NEXT DAY

 I used Google and find, that error can be from the update – Android Studio modified more own paths.
 Just for sure I remove Android Studio and install it like new.
-Then I try rewrite PATH variable with this, where USERNAME is my home directory name:
+Then I try rewrite the PATH variable with this, where the username is my home directory name:

 Command “cordova run –emulator” ends now with INSTALL SUCCESS, LAUNCH SUCCESS.
 Hallelujah!

 This is a Mac.
 Catalina has a new shell ZSH.
 So, I must edit the variable PATH permanently.
 It is easy, if you know, how.
 Run the terminal and write:

 This command takes you to the home directory.